-Since the majority of our learners are looked after young people, we work closely with a whole range of agencies in order that learners are fully supported.
+A number of our learners are looked after young people; we work closely with a whole range of agencies in order that learners are fully supported.
 Foremost this means liaising regularly with social workers and attending LAC reviews.
-We also work with the various Local Authority Virtual school representatives and Mental Health Services, LAC nurses and our New Reflexions therapy team.
+We also work with the various Local Authority Virtual School representatives and Mental Health Services, LAC nurses and our New Reflexions therapy team.